Humble, Texas

 Humble (/ˈʌmbəl/ UM-bəl) is a city located in the Houston metropolitan area.
 Humble became an oil boomtown in the early 20th century when oil was first discovered there in 1904.
 By 1905, the Humble oilfield was the largest producing oilfield in Texas.
-Humble was home of The Humble Oil and Refining Company, a predecessor of Exxon.
+Humble was home of the Humble Oil and Refining Company, a predecessor of Exxon.

 As of the 2020 census, the city population was 16,795.

 History

-The first settlers began moving into the Humble area in the early 19th century.
+Contemporary settlement of the Humble area began in the early 19th century.
 Joseph Dunman is believed to be the first settler in 1828.
 A ferry was built nearby, across the San Jacinto River.
 The area of Humble became a center for commercial activity due to the region's large oil industry.
 The city got its name from one of the original founders/settlers, Pleasant Smith Humble, who opened the first post office in his home and later served as justice of the peace.
 In 1883, a city directory reported that he operated a fruit stand.
 In 1885, he was a wood dealer, and in 1900, the District 99, Justice Pct.
 4, Harris Co., Texas Census reported his occupation as attorney at law.